Stability analysis of fluid flows using Lagrangian Perturbation Theory (LPT): application to the plane Couette flow: Conclusion

-Stability analyses in the Eulerian and Lagrangian frame differ in one fundamental aspect.
-In the latter, non-linear convective terms such as $({\bf v} \cdot \nabla) {\bf v}$, which are second order in the velocity perturbation are ignored whereas the Lagrangian time derivative naturally includes it.
-This suggests a potential advantage of the Lagrangian frame over the Eulerian frame.
-However, other than the fact that we get exponents that are quadratic and cubic in $t$, we do not get qualitatively different results at linear order in the two frames.
-However, there is never a clear matching between orders in the Eulerian and Lagrangian frame.
-A more quantitative comparison of the linear LPT solution to that obtained in the Eulerian picture can be done only when the Lagrangian to Eulerian map is inverted (see \S \ref{sec:backtoEu}).
-This requires further numerical work and is beyond the scope of this paper.

 The main motivation behind this paper was to outline the formalism of Lagrangian perturbation theory, a technique successful in other branches of physics, and apply it to the problem of flow stability.
 LPT has been used to model non-linear growth in cosmology for over four decades.
 Early work was done in the 1970's by Zeldovich \cite{zeldovich_gravitational_1970} with linear order perturbation theory.
 In the 1990s, others including Buchert and collaborators \cite{ehlers_newtonian_1997} developed higher orders and recently Nadkarni-Ghosh and Chernoff \cite{nadkarni-ghosh_extending_2011,nadkarni-ghosh_modelling_2013} addressed issues of convergence of the theory prior to orbit crossing.
 To the best of our knowledge, such techniques have been sparingly used to investigate the stability of fluid flows.
 As was outlined in the introduction, the fields of turbulence and large scale growth of structure in the universe share a common kind of complexity.
-In both, linear Eulerian stability theory is usually employed to get analytical results and the non-linear regime is often modelled using numerical simulations.
-Many techniques to deal with non-linear perturbations were first introduced in the theory of turbulence and later applied to model non-linear large scale structure in the universe.
-This is often the case in science.
+In both, linear Eulerian stability theory is usually employed to get analytical results and the non-linear regime is often modeled using numerical simulations.
+It has often been the case that techniques developed in one branch of science later found utility in other seemingly unrelated branches of science.
 New techniques bring new insights and new ideas come from mapping concepts of one set of things to another.
 Higher order perturbation theory is always complicated, whether in Eulerian or Lagrangian frames, but is nevertheless useful to give analytical insights and can sometimes be used in conjunction with simulations to improve their efficiency.